 We recommend the Presto 5204 Orville Redenbacher's Stirring Popper for those looking for popcorn popped in hot oil.
 Although this type of popper takes a bit longer and costs a bit more than hot air or microwave models, we found that the Presto 5204 was quicker and cheaper than much of the competition in this category of kitchen appliances.
 Best of all, the popcorn produced by this model was very evenly cooked, and there are no uncooked kernels.
 It's great that the popper itself is also the serving bowl.

 The Presto 5204 Orville Redenbacher's Stirring Popper has a few shortcomings.
 It's a pain to flip the entire machine over to get your popcorn out when it's done cooking — other poppers of this type have removable stirring plates that allow you to disconnect the bowl from the base of the cooker.
 Additionally, due to the Presto 5204 design, you cannot immerse the cooking parts in water because they are permanently connected to the electronics.
 You'll have to wash this device carefully.
 Even with its flaws, it's still hard to beat this model's price and performance when it comes to producing a delicious snack.

 If simplicity is your game, we highly recommend the Cook N Home 02626.
 This 6-quart aluminum model requires a stove as a heat source, but sometimes that is ideal — we think this would be a fun and useful addition to any camping kitchen.
 Our panel of judges loved the degree of popcorn crispiness that the Cook N Home could produce.
 Furthermore, we found this popper to be an efficient machine, leaving no kernel unpopped.

-There are a few drawbacks that come along with the 02626.
-Because of this model's manually-powered design, you are required to continually stir during the entire cooking process to ensure evenness.
+There are a few drawbacks that come along with this model.
+Because of its manually-powered design, you are required to continually stir during the entire cooking process to ensure evenness.
 It also takes a tad bit longer than several automatic electric models.
 Regardless, the Cook N Home 02626 is a great choice for those that are seeking a stovetop popcorn popper.